ortus-docs/coldbox-docs/intro/restful-data.md

 ## Format Detection

-ColdBox has the ability to detect formats via URL extensions or an incoming `accept` header.
+ColdBox has the ability to detect formats via URL extensions or an incoming `Accepts` header.
 If no extension is sent, then ColdBox attempts to determine the format by inspecting the `Accepts` header.
 If we still can't figure out what format to choose, the default of `html` is selected for you.

 ```
 # Defaul: The view is presented using no extension or html,cfm